Updated on : 06 Aug 2025

 Declining adoption of patient analytics across therapeutic areas

 People are the key element behind accelerating insights through patient analytics.
-Pharma companies must build a highly-specialized team of Data Science experts who understand the complexity and granularity of RWD across therapeutic areas, and possess the skills required to create competent analytics processes across the product lifecycle.
+Pharma companies must build a highly-specialized team of Data Science experts who understand the complexity and granularity of real-world data across therapeutic areas.
+These experts should possess the skills required to design and execute scalable patient data analysis that support decision-making across the product lifecycle.

 Technology is the key enabler for decision-making.
-By having the right tech stack, enterprise AI software, data catalog/governance software, standardized/re-usable code repositories, and more, pharma companies can accelerate improved patient outcomes while maintaining compliance in a rapidly changing global landscape.
+By having the right tech stack, enterprise AI software, real world data integration tools, data catalog/governance software, standardized/re-usable code repositories, and more, pharma companies can accelerate improved patient outcomes while maintaining compliance in a rapidly changing global landscape.

 Leveraging patient analytics to let data paint a larger picture can do many things for pharma companies, helping them improve patient outcomes by delivering the most relevant information to clinicians, HCPs, and payers.
 Here are some examples:

 Usually, analytical data is recorded and stored for reference when conducting tests.
 It helps practitioners check previous recommendations, analyze effectiveness, and develop accurate treatments.
 Consequently, specialists administer effective medications and care, breaking cycles of misdiagnosis and ineffective treatment.
-Patient analytics could be the perfect opportunity for discovering and developing new drugs.
+Here, patient analytics could be the perfect opportunity for discovering and developing new drugs

 Patient analytics can improve patient healthcare services by minimizing trauma resulting from treatments with a systematic approach.
 The result is reduced patient relapse and endless readmissions as you work on patient-centered solutions.

-When it comes to modernizing processes to build a patient-centric model in an increasingly data-driven healthcare market, the longer the delay, the wider the gap.
-With a sound and well-equipped patient analytics foundation, pharma companies have an opportunity to make significant progress in improving patient health outcomes.
-Those that seize the opportunity will have the runway to grow, thrive, and be future-ready.
+When it comes to modernizing processes to build a patient-centric model in an increasingly data-driven healthcare market, the longer the delay, the wider the gap becomes.
+Patient analytics, when applied effectively, can bridge that gap by turning data into targeted interventions, predictive insights, and measurable outcomes.
+With a robust patient analytics foundation, pharma companies have the opportunity to make significant progress in improving patient health outcomes.
+Those that seize this opportunity will have the runway to grow, thrive, and be future-ready.